Ian Gilmour, Baron Gilmour of Craigmillar: Backbenches and retirement

 Gilmour did not enjoy good relations with Margaret Thatcher.
 He was a moderate who disagreed with her economic policies, and became the most outspoken "wet".
 During a lecture at Cambridge in February 1980, Gilmour contended, "In the conservative view, economic liberalism à la Professor Hayek, because of its starkness and its failure to create a sense of community, is not a safeguard of political freedom but a threat to it."
 Thatcher remarked in her autobiography, somewhat sarcastically: "Ian remained at the Foreign Office for two years.
 Subsequently, he was to show me the same loyalty from the back-benches as he had in government."
 Gilmour survived a reshuffle in January 1981, but was sacked in September of the same year.
-He announced that the government was "steering full speed ahead for the rocks", and said that he regretted that he had not resigned beforehand.
+He announced that the government was "steering full steam ahead for the rocks", and said that he regretted that he had not resigned beforehand.

 Gilmour remained on the backbenches until 1992, and opposed many Thatcherite policies, including the abolition of the Greater London Council, rate-capping and the poll tax.
 He was in favour of proportional representation.
 In 1989, he was considered by discontented backbenchers as a possible future leader; in the event, he supported Sir Anthony Meyer in his leadership challenge in December 1989.
 However, he did not participate in frontline British politics again, and was given a life peerage by John Major on 25 August 1992, becoming Baron Gilmour of Craigmillar, of Craigmillar in the District of the City of Edinburgh, of which his family were, for several hundred years, the feudal superiors.

 In 1999, he publicly endorsed the Pro-Euro Conservative Party in the European Parliament elections, and was threatened with expulsion from the Conservatives as a result.
 At Question Time on 23 June 1999, Prime Minister Tony Blair described the party's reaction as a demonstration of how right-wing and anti-European the Conservative Party had become.
 Gilmour later said that he had stopped paying membership fees in the party after becoming a peer.

 Gilmour was president of Medical Aid for Palestinians from 1993 to 1996, and was chairman of the Byron Society from 2003 until his death.